 Typing speed of 35 wpm or better.
 Students will be tested the first night of class.

-*** Typing speed of 35wpm required (test given first night of class). *** Failure to meet the typing speed requirement will result in withdrawal without a full refund. *** Attendance to the first class is mandatory, no late registrations permitted. *** If this section is full, you can SUBSCRIBE to be notified if another section gets scheduled.
+***DUE TO PROGRAM UPDATES IN PROGRESS, REGISTRATION FOR THIS SECTION AND ALL OTHER MOA PROGRAM COURSES WILL OPEN ON WEDESDAY, JUNE 13TH *** Typing speed of 35wpm required (test given first night of class). *** Failure to meet the typing speed requirement will result in withdrawal without a full refund. *** Attendance to the first class is mandatory, no late registrations permitted. *** No class October 8 *** If this section is full, you can SUBSCRIBE to be notified if another section gets scheduled.

 Upon successful completion, the student will be able to: